georules/pygmail/README.md

 Config file format
 -----------
-As many of the following as you want:
+As many of the following as you want in a file called "accounts" in the current working directory:

     [accountname]
     username = user_here